What are the steps to success? Many people will say that it depends on your definition of success. However, a definition is not what you’re after.

-Don’t just practice.
-Practice doing it the right way and practice it that way again and again.
+Practice doing it the right way, and practice it that way again and again.

-In Doug Lemov’s book Practice Perfect (co-authored with Erica Woolway and Katie Yezzi), the author points out it’s not just about practicing a lot — it’s about how you practice.
+In Doug Lemov’s book Practice Perfect (co-authored with Erica Woolway and Katie Yezzi), the author points out that how you practice is more important than how much you practice.
 He provides some valuable tips on training yourself to succeed: